gebhartn/Dotfiles/.config/nvim/README.md

 You'll have to initialize a git repository in the $PLUG directory before these scripts will work.

-## TODO
-- Extend the tabline to multiplex terminal instances
-- Hardly using lsp-status diagnostics, might be a better way to get this info.

 [coc]: https://github.com/neoclide/coc.nvim
 [ycm]: https://github.com/ycm-core/YouCompleteMe
-[bin]: ./bin